 The 410 square-miles that comprise Shelby County is a blend of agriculture and industry providing a stable economy.
 The County is made up of fourteen townships and eight incorporated villages (Anna, Botkins, Fort Loramie, Kettlersville, Lockington, Port Jefferson, Jackson Center and Russia) and one city (Sidney), the county seat.
 The 2010 population of the County is 49,423.

 The Shelby County Regional Planning Commission (SCRPC) is established under the authority of Ohio Revised Code 713.21 and has been given broad powers and duties enabling it to be a much more flexible and encompassing organization than other units of County government.
 The SCRPC was established in 1967 and consists of fourteen member townships, eight member villages, the City of Sidney and the Shelby County Commissioners.
 The members each pay dues that help support operating costs.
 In addition, various grant and other program administrative fees are charged to help defray reliance on the County general fund.

 What We Do

 The Shelby County Regional Planning Commission was initially established to prepare a County Comprehensive Plan and to provide zoning and development review and advice to local communities.
 It is available for review in our office.

-In addition, SCRPC has expanded its duties to include subdivision and floodplain review, farmland preservation review, economic development, tax abatement administration, Community Development Block Grant administration, Community Housing Impact and Preservation (CHIP) program, administration, and generalized governmental services and intergovernmental relations.
+In addition, SCRPC has expanded its duties to include subdivision and floodplain review, farmland preservation review, economic development, tax abatement administration, Community Development Block Grant administration, Community Housing Impact and Preservation (CHIP) program, Fair Housing, administration, and generalized governmental services and intergovernmental relations.

 The SCRPC looks forward to continuing to play a prominent role in the future of our County.
 The SCRPC offers a long-term perspective and stability which is beneficial in an environment in which can often be political, short-term, and non-inclusive.
 SCRPC strives to make Shelby County’s future a brighter place